 - Buffer – Amazing and easy to use social media scheduling tool.
 Best of all it works for EVERY social network.
 Yes, even Pinterest and Instagram!

 - 17Hats – A full-service CRM, invoicing tool and so much more!
 Create automated workflows to get your clients onboard quickly and efficiently.

 - IFTTT – A free app that allows you to create custom applets to do, well, nearly anything.

 - Mailerlite – Freemium newsletter app that has great automation services to automate your opt-in sequences or any other email sequences you’d like!

 - Tailwind – A Pinterest powerhouse app.
 Expand your reach & growth on Pinterest with Tribes and pin scheduling.

 3 | Partner With a Developer

 Developing websites can be a time-consuming part of the process.
 Doing it all on your own is challenging!
 Running into problems (because there’s always problems) can slow down and stall your process.
 By working with a developer you can ensure the development process goes smoothly and is on time.
 What does this mean for you?
 It means you can go on a summer vacation from your web design business while your developer works on your client’s sites and return to finished sites ready to be launched!
-It’s win-win for everyone involved!
+It’s a win-win for everyone involved!
 Your clients get their site without delay, you get to go on vacation, and the developer gets to do what they love best: code.

 I offer services to meet any need from monthly retainer services to help your sites run smoothly or make changes to existing sites, to pre-paid developer hours that you can use when you need them, to project by project work.
 If you want to reclaim your time from developing your designs, let chat!